estuaryoss/agent-cicd/README.md

   --endpoint TEXT  The endpoint to sent the request.
 Default is
                    "/commanddetachedyaml"
   --file TEXT      The yaml file path on disk.
+Default is "./config.yaml" --interval TEXT  The poll interval in seconds.
+Default is 5.
-Default is "./config.yaml" --help           Show this message and exit.
+  --help           Show this message and exit.

 ```